dfinity/wg-identity-authentication/topics/icrc_49_call_canister.md

 1. The relying party sends a `icrc49_call_canister` request to the signer.
 2. Upon receiving the request, the signer validates whether it can process the message.
-    - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
     - If the relying party has not been granted the permission to request the action, the signer sends a response with an error back to the relying party.
         - The sender must make sure that the request complies with additional scope restrictions defined by the signer (if any), such as limitations on the target canister id or the sender principal, etc.
 3. The signer tries to retrieve and verify the consent message according to the [ICRC-21](icrc_21_consent_msg.md) specification.
 If the target canister does not support ICRC-21 consent messages for the given canister call, the signer may proceed in one of following ways:
-   * The signer rejects the request and sends a response with the error code 20201 back to the relying party.
+   * The signer rejects the request and sends a response with the error code 2001 back to the relying party.
 Step 4 is skipped.
    * The signer displays a warning, tries to decode the arguments by itself and displays raw canister call details.
 If the arguments cannot be decoded, a strong warning must be displayed.
       > **Note:** Signing canister calls without an ICRC-21 consent message is dangerous!
 Signing canister calls solely based on the decoded arguments might yield unexpected results.
 Strong technical knowledge is required to understand the consequences of such actions.
 Blind signing of canister calls (without even decoding the arguments) is not recommended and requires complete trust in the relying party.
        >